-Content delivery networks or CDNs actually refer to a network of servers that are strategically placed around the world.
-The main goal of these servers, that are housed in the CDN provider’s cloud data center, is to deliver your web content to end-users as fast as possible.
+Content delivery networks or CDNs refer to a network of servers that are strategically placed around the world.
+The main goal of these servers, which are housed in the CDN provider’s cloud data center, is to deliver your web content to end-users as fast as possible.

 It does this by keeping a cached copy of your website’s web pages.
 Once there is a visitor to your website who wants to open a certain web page, a request from the visitor’s device is sent.

-Normally, all these requests for access are directed towards the host server.
+Normally, all these access requests are directed towards the host server.
 But as said above, too many of these requests and the origin server can get overwhelmed even without a DDoS Attack.

 The CDN Server then responds to these web page requests by sending the cached version of the web page including all its elements like HTML, CSS, images, and video.